 -You can buy any type of property (new-build or older property), as long as it costs less than £600,000.

 -Applicants ought to have a good credit rating and a secure, regular income.

 The guarantee compensates mortgage lenders for a portion of net losses suffered in the event of repossession.
 The guarantee applies to 80% of the purchase value of the guaranteed property, covering 95% of these net losses.
 The lender therefore retains a 5% risk in the portion of losses covered by the guarantee.
 This ensures that the lender retains some risk in every loan they arrange.

 Find out more about the Mortgage Guarantee Scheme here.

-- You are already a shared owner and wish to move.
+- You are an existing shared owner and looking to move.